-(90) A minor revision to an existing program is any change that:

-- a. has minimal impact on academic content; - b. does not impact the mode of delivery of a program; - c. may affect Graduate Attribute/Learning Outcome Mapping; - d. involves changes to the curriculum management system that do not impact on the program delivery, including amendments to the following curriculum management system text fields: - i. program description; - ii. assumed knowledge and/or recommended studies; and - iii. accrediting body; - e. involves the addition and/or deletion of a course(s) to a course on a course list; or - f. changes the descriptors used for marketing purposes.
+- (87) A minor revision to an existing program is any change that: - a. has minimal impact on academic content; - b. does not impact the mode of delivery of a program; - c. may affect Graduate Attribute/Learning Outcome Mapping; - d. involves changes to the curriculum management system that do not impact on the program delivery, including amendments to the following curriculum management system text fields:

-(91) Minor revisions to programs must be approved by the relevant College Board or Pathways and Academic Learning Support Centre Board.
+- i. program description; - ii. assumed knowledge and/or recommended studies; and - iii. accrediting body; - e. involves the addition and/or deletion of a course(s) to a course on a course list;or - f. changes the descriptors used for marketing purposes. - (88) Minor revisions to programs must be approved by the College Board.